tantmut/skyronic/readme.txt

 If you have old version of chrome (e.g. 79) you need update it

-4) Go to -src/main/resources right click on TestNG.xml and run tests
+4) Go to -src right click on TestNG.xml and run tests or open terminal in /src and run "mvn test"

+Task 2 :
+How you would approach automation testing of responsive websites

+The first step I need to prioritize devices, OS
+For layout I would use screenshot tests, which compare base image with current image in the device For functionality tests I would run all tests on high priority devices and high priority test for less priority devices For edge cases I would test manually, because it will overmuch tests variations